mawelborn/ZipContents/README.md

 # ZipContents

-A Sublime Text 3 plugin for browsing and viewing the contents of zip archives.
+A ZIP archive browser for Sublime Text 3 that supports file and folder exclude patterns.

 ## Installation